owtf/ptp/docs/source/contribute.rst

 Each :ref:`AbstractParser <abstractparser-class-label>` class has to provide two methods:

-* :meth:`libptp.parser.AbstractParser.parse_metadata` which parses the metadata
+* :meth:`ptp.libptp.parser.AbstractParser.parse_metadata` which parses the
-  of the report and formats them into a :class:`dict`.
+  metadata of the report and formats them into a :class:`dict`.
-* :meth:`libptp.parser.AbstractParser.parse_report` which parses the
+* :meth:`ptp.libptp.parser.AbstractParser.parse_report` which parses the
   discoveries that are listed in the report and formats them into a :class:`list` of :class:`dict`.